Why is this important?

 What are special educational needs?

-Your child may have special education needs if they have:
+Your child may have special educational needs if they have:

 - a significantly greater difficulty in learning than the majority of pupils of their age, or